gpinaki/evalmate/README.md

 - Test-driven development to ensure reliability

 AI-assisted development helped expedite the implementation while maintaining code quality and best practices.
 All generated code was reviewed, tested, and integrated to meet project requirements.

+## Disclaimer

+This repository and its contents are entirely personal and do not represent the views of any company or organization.
+No proprietary code, confidential data, or client-specific implementation details are included.
+All work has been developed independently for open-source experimentation and public sharing.

 ## License